-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2022 was \$305,862.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2024 was \$253,147.
 The costs of the District's activities were primarily funded by program revenues.
 As in the prior fiscal year, program revenues are comprised primarily of assessments.
 In total, expenses, including depreciation, decreased from the prior fiscal year.
-The majority of the change in expenses results from the decrease in interest.
+The majority of the decrease in expenses is the result of a decrease in engineering expenses.